lovethedrake/prototype/README.md

 enable a developer to do.

-Perhaps more importantly, the `drake` tool also permits local execution of individual targets.
-This makes it practical for developers to encapsulate tasks that comprise their development workflow within targets and enables frictionless _reuse_ of those same targets in defining CI/CD pipelines.
-For instance, hypothetical targets such as `test` or `lint` could be useful to a developer locally, but are also sensible tasks to incorporate into a CI/CD pipeline.
+Perhaps more importantly, the `drake` tool also permits local execution of individual jobs.
+This makes it practical for developers to encapsulate tasks that comprise their development workflow within jobs and enables frictionless _reuse_ of those same jobs in defining CI/CD pipelines.
+For instance, hypothetical jobs such as `test` or `lint` could be useful to a developer locally, but are also sensible tasks to incorporate into a CI/CD pipeline.

 #### `drake` Installation